1987 Tampa riots: Course of events

-The teenagers who had gathered at the street corner grew angry because of Hair’s death and a recent news story airing on local TV stations about the city attorney blamed Dwight Gooden for starting a fight with white Tampa police officers.
+The teenagers who had gathered at the street corner grew angry because of Hair's death and a recent news story airing on local TV stations about the city attorney blaming Dwight Gooden for starting a fight with white Tampa police officers.
 A crowd started to gather and later became a violent mob that set fire to a dumpster along with rock and bottle throwing starting.
-The riot ended up lasting for 3 days.
+The resulting riot lasted for three days.

 During the evening of February 19, a group of about 200 people participated in rioting, which was first reported as beginning at 8 PM.
 Approximately 75 police officers wearing riot gear cordoned off the area and one office was injured after being hit by a brick.
 The crowd started to shrink at 11:30 PM according to Mayor Sandy Freeman who visited the scene at 11 PM.
 On the same day, copies about a report pertaining to Gooden's arrest were released by the city attorney.
 The report stated that officers had unsuccessfully tried to put Gooden into a chokehold when he and four others fought them.

 A police command center was set up at the intersections of East Buffalo Avenue and 18th Street.
 A local grocery store was looted, along with homes occupied by white residents and a McDonald's in the area was hit by rocks and broken into.
-With violence escalating, the Ku Klux Klan gotinvolved.
+With violence escalating, the Ku Klux Klan got involved.

 Interim

 Tampa held a mayoral election on March 4, 1987, with incumbent mayor Sandy Freeman winning the 5 way nonpartisan race, becoming the first elected female mayor in the city's history.
-Freeman had served as mayor since July 1986, when Bob Martinez resigned his position to run for Governor.
+Freeman had served as mayor since July 1986, when Bob Martinez resigned his position to run for governor.
 Freedman would end up winning all of the precincts in the city with the exception of one.
 She would get 379 votes in the precinct covering College Hill compared to the combined total of 21 for her opponents despite her opponents attacking her about the riot that happened in College Hill.

 Anthony Perkins, who was African American, was shot and killed by a white police officer named Scott Johnson during a chase on March 23.
 The chase started in a pizzeria's parking lot where he allegedly stole a woman's purse.
 Perkins had a pistol with him at the sight of the robbery and had fired his weapon after the robbery according to witnesses.
 "Officials" would say Perkins had the gun at the restaurant but didn't fire it and had dropped it before getting shot on Interstate 275.